-The new enzyme has an extremely high activity, although it is not even optimized.
-“Our new HNL is more efficient and simpler to handle than those previously used, because it is a small, uncomplicated enzyme”, says Anton Glieder (TU Graz, acib).
-These results are a perfect basis for the industrial utilization.
-The range of applications is huge: It includes everything from crop protection to the production of repellents against mosquitoes and Co.
+The fern HNL is more efficient and simpler to handle than those previously known and used, because it is a small, uncomplicated enzyme that can be produced very well in the prokaryotic host Escherichia coli but also in the eukaryotic host Komagataella phaffii (formerly known as Pichia pastoris).
+These results are a perfect basis for the industrial utilization of this enzyme.
+Potential applications range from crop protection to the production of repellents or active pharmaceutical ingredients.